craflin/dehprox/README.md

 * TCP traffic to HTTP proxy server redirection.
 * DNS resolution and resolution faking.
-* Automatic detection of a faster route. without the HTTP proxy
+* Automatic detection of a faster route without the HTTP proxy
 * White and black listing of destination addresses.
 * Using a specific proxy for certain destination addresses.
 * Skipping the HTTP proxy for certain IP ranges.